Meghana030402/TASK-2-REST_API_CLIENT/README.md

 •  Helpful in transport and delivery planning affected by weather.

 •  Can be used as a base for weather-related software projects.

+# CONCLUSION

+This project serves as a practical introduction to API integration using Java.
+By combining core Java concepts with real-time data retrieval, it helps learners move beyond basic programs and explore how modern applications communicate with external services.
+The project is beginner-friendly, easy to understand, and highly relevant for students aiming to build a strong foundation in backend and web-based development.

 # OUTPUT